mveplus/onair-led-sign-firmware/README.md

 Notes:

 - The ESP32‑C6 is 3.3V logic.
-Verify the FGP30N06L fully enhances at 3.3V gate drive; if not, use a logic‑level MOSFET or a gate driver.
+FGP30N06L is suitable and enhances at 3.3V gate drive; it is a logic‑level N-Channel MOSFET.
 - The gate pulldown (10k) keeps the MOSFET off during boot/reset.
 - Use a small series gate resistor (100–220 ohm) to reduce ringing.
 - If your LED sign is inductive, add a flyback diode across the load (anode to MOSFET drain, cathode to +5V).